-10(e) the measures to be taken in order to meet the requirements of section 33 of the Vessel Pollution and Dangerous Chemicals Regulations and, in the event of failure of the means of communication referred to in that section, in order to ensure that effective two-way communication between the person referred to in paragraph (a) and the supervisor on board the vessel is continuously maintained before and during the loading or unloading of oil to or from the vessel; Section 8, page 28 10(f) a description of the lighting to be provided in order to meet the requirements of section 34 of the Vessel Pollution and Dangerous Chemicals Regulations; Section 5.3, page 18; 10(g) documentation that demonstrates that the transfer conduit at the oil handling facility meets the requirements of subsection 35(1) of the Vessel Pollution and Dangerous Chemicals Regulations ; Section 3.2.4, page 6; 10(h) the measures to be taken in order to meet the requirements of subsection 35(3) of the Vessel Pollution and Dangerous Chemicals Regulations; Section 3.2.4, page 6 10(i) the procedures to be followed by the person referred to in paragraph (a) in order to meet the requirements of subsection 35(4) of the Vessel Pollution and Dangerous Chemicals Regulations ; Section 10, page 39 10(j) the procedures to be followed by the operator of the oil handling facility in order to prevent a discharge of oil; Section 5.3, page 18; 10(k) a description of the training provided, or to be provided, to the oil handling facility's personnel who are engaged in the loading or unloading of oil respecting the procedures to be followed in order to prevent an oil pollution incident, including the frequency of the training; and Section 12, page 48 10(I) the procedures to be followed for the review and updating of the plan in order to meet the requirements of section 12.
+10(e) the measures to be taken in order to meet the requirements of section 33 of the Vessel Pollution and Dangerous Chemicals Regulations and, in the event of failure of the means of communication referred to in that section, in order to ensure that effective two-way communication between the person referred to in paragraph (a) and the supervisor on board the vessel is continuously maintained before and during the loading or unloading of oil to or from the vessel; Section 8, page 28 10(f) a description of the lighting to be provided in order to meet the requirements of section 34 of the Vessel Pollution and Dangerous Chemicals Regulations; Section 5.3, page 18; 10(g) documentation that demonstrates that the transfer conduit at the oil handling facility meets the requirements of subsection 35(1) of the Vessel Pollution and Dangerous Chemicals Regulations ; Section 3.2.4, page 6; 10(h) the measures to be taken in order to meet the requirements of subsection 35(3) of the Vessel Pollution and Dangerous Chemicals Regulations; Section 3.2.4, page 6 10(i) the procedures to be followed by the person referred to in paragraph (a) in order to meet the requirements of subsection 35(4) of the Vessel Pollution and Dangerous Chemicals Regulations ; Section 10, page 39 10(j) the procedures to be followed by the operator of the oil handling facility in order to prevent a discharge of oil; Section 5.3, page 18; 10(k) Section 12, page 48 10(I) the procedures to be followed for the review and updating of the plan in order to meet the requirements of section 12.
 Section 2.1, page 2; Section 12, page 47

-SECTION REQUIREMENT REFERENCE (page, section, etc.) Oil Pollution Emergency Plan (OPEP) Content Section 10, page 39 11(1)(a) The operator of an oil handling facility must demonstrate in its oil pollution emergency plan that the operator has the ability to meet the requirements relating to the procedures, equipment and resources referred to in section 13 by providing the following information: (a) the procedures to be followed in order to respond to an oil pollution incident; 11(1)(b)(i) (b) in respect of each type of oil product that is loaded or unloaded to or from a vessel, an oil pollution scenario that (i) in the case of a facility of a class set out in the table to section 5 located at or south of latitude 60° N, describes the procedures to be followed to respond to a discharge of a quantity of that oil product of at least (A) 1 m3, in the case of a class 1 facility, (B) 5 m3, in the case of a class 2 facility, (C) 15 m3, in the case of a class 3 facility, and (D) 50 m3, in the case of a class 4 facility, NA 11(1)(b)(ii) (ii) in the case of a facility located north of latitude 60° N, describes the procedures to be followed to respond to a discharge of the total quantity of the oil product that could be loaded or unloaded to or from a vessel, up to a maximum of 10,000 tonnes, All document, Section 11.4, page 43 11(1)(b)(iii) (iii) identifies the assumptions on which that scenario is based, Section 5.2, page 17
+SECTION REQUIREMENT REFERENCE (page, section, etc.) Oil Pollution Emergency Plan (OPEP) Content Section 10, page 39 11(1)(a) The operator of an oil handling facility must demonstrate in its oil pollution emergency plan that the operator has the ability to meet the requirements relating to the procedures, equipment and resources referred to in section 13 by providing the following information: (a) the procedures to be followed in order to respond to an oil pollution incident; 11(1)(b)(i) (b) in respect of each type of oil product that is loaded or unloaded to or from a vessel, an oil pollution scenario that (i) in the case of a facility of a class set out in the table to section 5 located at or south of latitude 60° N, describes the procedures to be followed to respond to a discharge of a quantity of that oil product of at least (A) 1 m, in the case of a class 1 facility, (B) 5 m, in the case of a class 2 facility, (C) 15 m, in the case of a class 3 facility, and (D) 50 m, in the case of a class 4 facility, NA 11(1)(b)(ii) (ii) in the case of a facility located north of latitude 60° N, describes the procedures to be followed to respond to a discharge of the total quantity of the oil product that could be loaded or unloaded to or from a vessel, up to a maximum of 10,000 tonnes, All document, Section 11.4, page 43 11(1)(b)(iii) (iii) identifies the assumptions on which that scenario is based, Section 5.2, page 17